Washington Wizards 2018-19 Regular Season Schedule

 On Friday, the NBA released the complete schedule for the 2018-19 regular season.
-Earlier in the week, we learned that the Washington Wizards will face the Toronto Raptors on October 20 at home on NBA TV as a part of the league’s opening week.
+Earlier in the week, we learned that the Washington Wizards will face the Toronto Raptors and Kawhi Leonard on October 20 at home on NBA TV as a part of the league’s opening week.

-Before that second game of the season, the Wizards tip off the season at Capital One Arena when they host the Heat on October 18 at 8 p.m.
-Even though last year’s season opener against the 76ers was in D.C., this season will be just the fourth time in the 21st century that Washington will begin the 82-game season at home (2008, 2011, and 2017).
-This is the first time since 1979, then coming off of back-to-back Finals appearances, that Wizards will begin the regular season for the second year in a row.
-Washington will end the regular season at home against the Celtics on April 9.
+Before that second game of the season, the Wizards tip off the season at Capital One Arena when they host the Heat, on a back-to-back, on October 18 at 8 p.m.
+Even though last year’s season opener against the 76ers was in D.C., this season will be just the third time in the 21st century that Washington will begin the 82-game season at home (2008 and 2017).
+Moreover, this is the first time since 1979, then coming off of back-to-back Finals appearances, that the Wizards will begin the regular season at home two years in a row.
+Washington will finish the regular season at home against the Celtics on April 9.

 - November 2 vs. Oklahoma City Thunder on ESPN